 Well it did work, wow!

 So start off with a 13×9 inch baking dish.
-I just happened to use a glass one, but any will work.
+I just happened to use a glass one.
 Results may vary slightly though depending on the material of your baking dish.
+A nonstick or glass one is probably best though.

 Place a stick of butter (1/2 cup) in your pan, then place the baking dish in the oven while you are preheating the oven.
 You really just want to melt the butter, so since you need to preheat your oven, this is just a quick and easy way to do it without dirtying anything else.